SHP Planning Application

 Also remember that submitting a representation in ALL CAPITAL LETTERS is deemed as shouting, and makes for a poor representation.

 Your representation needs to be based on what is bad about the SHP application.
-The Development Consent Order is covering bases with what is good about RiverOak Strategic Partners’ plan.
+The Development Consent Order is covering bases with what is good about RiverOak Strategic Partners’ plan, so only concentrate on the negatives of SHP!

 We again refer you to this useful blog by Martin Goodall: http://planninglawblog.blogspot.com/p/how-to-object.html